SeBecker/effective_programming_project/income_and_democ/README.md

 2. Use the "find in project"-functionality of your editor to search and replace the following terms:

-        NNN -> Your name
+        Sebastian Becker -> Your name
-        UUU -> Your affiliation
+        University of Bonn -> Your affiliation
-        TTT -> The title of the project
+        Replication - Income and Democracy by Acemoglu, Johnson, Robinson and Yared -> The title of the project

 3. Make sure to have [Miniconda](http://conda.pydata.org/miniconda.html) or Anaconda installed.
 Stata and a modern LaTeX distribution (e.g. [TeXLive](www.tug.org/texlive/), [MacTex](http://tug.org/mactex/), or [MikTex](http://miktex.org/)) need to be found on your path.

 4. Navigate to the folder in a shell.
 Execute

    **(Mac, Linux)**